sajidhamdard/learnjavascript/Interview-Questions-And-Answers/interview-questions-english.md

 In summary, primitives are simple, immutable values, while objects are more complex, mutable data types that can store collections of data and functionality.

-### 148. What is normal copy ?
+### Question 148.
+What is normal copy ?

 In JavaScript, "normal copy" typically refers to creating a new independent copy of an object or primitive value.
 This can be done using various techniques such as the spread operator (`...`), `Object.assign()`, or simply assigning the value to a new variable.
 This allows you to modify one copy of the data without affecting the other.

-### 149. What is shallow copy ?
+### Question 149.
+What is shallow copy ?
 How to perform shallow copy of an object?

 In JavaScript, shallow copy creates a new object and copies only the properties of the original object one level deep.
 This means that if the original object has nested objects or arrays, they will still reference the same memory locations as the original object.